 Blanck and Harris may not have gotten punished, but they did get rich(er).
 In an act of insurance fraud, the Shirtwaist Kings had taken out 41 separate policies on their factory.
 Altogether, they collected $200,000 after the fire, $65,000 more than their calculated monetary losses.

-But this is not only a tale of rampant corporate greed and broken justice; it is also a story of how grief and rage can be focused into public and political support for major social reform.
+But this is not only a tale of rampant corporate greed and broken justice; it is also a story of how grief and rage can be turned into public and political support for major social reform.

 The working conditions that sent Triangle up in a ball of fire, and killed 146 workers, were indicative of factory conditions around New York City, and the country as a whole: Half of the City’s garment workers toiled above the seventh floor, out of reach of the city’s fire hoses; most factories sported wooden staircases and blocked exits; 30,000 American workers were killed in workplace accidents every year; half a million were injured.